jayCool/DscalerSource/README.md

-This tool implements the algorithm of GScaler Algorithm published in VLDB2016. http://www.comp.nus.edu.sg/~upsizer/dscaler.pdf
+This tool implements the algorithm of Dscaler Algorithm published in VLDB2016. http://www.comp.nus.edu.sg/~upsizer/dscaler.pdf

 It is implemented using Netbeans IDE.